Selma to Montgomery marches: Response to "Bloody Sunday"

 If Federal troops are not made available to protect the rights of Negroes, then the American people are faced with terrible alternatives.
 Like the citizens of Nazi-occupied France, Negroes must either submit to the heels of their oppressors or they must organize underground to protect themselves from the oppression of Governor Wallace and his storm troopers.

 In response to "Bloody Sunday", labor leader Walter Reuther sent a telegram on March 9 to President Johnson, reading in part:

 Americans of all religious faiths, of all political persuasions, and from every section of our Nation are deeply shocked and outraged at the tragic events in Selma Ala., and they look to the Federal Government as the only possible source to protect and guarantee the exercise of constitutional rights, which is being denied and destroyed by the Dallas County law enforcement agents and the Alabama State troops under the direction of Governor George Wallace.

 Under these circumstances, Mr President, I join in urging you to take immediate and appropriate steps including the use of Federal marshals and troops if necessary, so that the full exercise of constitutional rights including free assembly and free speech be fully protected.

+Wallace characterized protests as "continued agitation and demonstrations led and directed by outsiders."

 Second march: "Turnaround Tuesday"

 Bevel, King, Nash, and others began organizing a second march to be held on Tuesday, March 9, 1965.
 They issued a call for clergy and citizens from across the country to join them.
 Awakened to issues of civil and voting rights by years of Civil Rights Movement activities, and shocked by the television images of "Bloody Sunday", hundreds of people responded to SCLC's call.

 To prevent another outbreak of violence, SCLC attempted to gain a court order that would prohibit the police from interfering.
-Instead of issuing the court order, U.S. District Court Judge Frank Minis Johnson issued a restraining order, prohibiting the march from taking place until he could hold additional hearings later in the week.
+Instead of issuing the court order, U.S. district court judge Frank Minis Johnson issued a restraining order, prohibiting the march from taking place until he could hold additional hearings later in the week.

 Based on past experience, some in SCLC were confident that Judge Johnson would eventually lift the restraining order.
 They did not want to alienate one of the few southern judges who had displayed sympathy to their cause by violating his injunction.
 In addition, they did not yet have sufficient infrastructure in place to support the long march, one for which the marchers were ill-equipped.
 They knew that violating a court order could result in punishment for contempt, even if the order were later reversed.
 But some movement activists, both local and from around the country, were determined to march on Tuesday to protest both the "Bloody Sunday" violence and the systematic denial of black voting rights in Alabama.
-Both Hosea Williams and James Forman argued that the march must proceed and by the early morning of the march date, and after much debate, Dr. King had decided to lead people to Montgomery.
+Both Hosea Williams and James Forman argued that the march must proceed and by the early morning of the march date, and after much debate, King had decided to lead people to Montgomery.